Zeroth-Order Non-smooth Non-convex Optimization via Gaussian Smoothing: Almost Sure Convergence of the Algorithm

-Since both $H_1$ and $H_2$ have been shown to be Marchaud maps in Lemma~\ref{Marchaud}, and the step-size conditions in Assumption~\ref{ass-stepsize} are satisfied, we are now in a position to invoke the two time-scale stochastic approximation framework to establish the almost sure convergence of the iterates defined in \eqref{mirror descent}.
+Hence, it follows that $H_2$ is upper semi-continuous. \end{proof} Since $H_1$ and $H_2$ are Marchaud maps (Lemma~\ref{Marchaud}) and the step-size conditions in Assumption~\ref{ass-stepsize} hold, the two time-scale stochastic approximation framework applies to establish almost sure convergence of the iterates in \eqref{mirror descent}.

-As discussed in the mathematical preliminaries, the asymptotic behavior of the iterates $x_n$ and $y_n$ can be analyzed separately due to the two time-scale structure.
-We begin by analyzing the faster time-scale iterates $y_n$ , treating $x_n$ as fixed at some constant $x$.

-\subsubsection{Analysis of Fast Time scale}
+\subsubsection{Analysis of Fast Time Scale}

-We now analyze the asymptotic behavior of the fast time-scale iterates $y_n$, treating $x_n$ as fixed at some $x$.
-The limiting behavior of $y_n$ are governed by the following differential inclusion:
+We now analyze the asymptotic behavior of the fast time-scale iterates $y_n$, $n\geq 0$, treating $x_n$ as fixed at some $x$.
+The limiting behavior of $y_n$ is governed by the following differential inclusion: